If someone you know has had a stroke, it’s likely that you’re going to have lots of questions. That’s why we’re here.

-- There’s also more information and tips in our leaflet Stroke: a carer’s guide, along with other organisations that can help.
+- There’s also more information and tips in our guide Supporting a stroke survivor along with other organisations that can help.

 - Stroke is a condition that is often associated with older people but anyone can have a stroke including babies and children.
 The causes of childhood stroke are very different from those for adults.